The service

 What happens during a residential sprinkler service.

-The law
+The law and the standards

 Why an annual service matters.